Big Maths Characters & Phrases

 Just remember:

-• In the ‘ones’ column (or the right hand column) you want the Jigsaw Number to 10
+• In the ‘ones’ column (the right hand column) you want the Jigsaw Number to 10

 • In every other column, you want the Jigsaw Number to 9